MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P4-Coding-Simple-Timberman/content.md

 >
 	Side side;

+Don't forget to `#include "Constants.h"`.

 > [action]
 >
-Don't forget to `#include "Constants.h"`.
  Now add in the implementations of the getter and setter methods in *Character.cpp*.

+Try it yourself first before checking the solution:

 > [solution]
 >